CV example sales assistant

 Layout and design

 Sales assistants represent the brand of a company and need to maintain a professional image at all times.
-To be on the safe side, choose a discreet and classic design that corresponds to the different companies recruiting sales assistants.
+To be on the safe side, choose a discreet and classic cv template that corresponds to the different companies recruiting sales assistants.
 Stick to two or three colours at the most to avoid your CV looking too garish.

 Keep to a font size of 10 to 12 for normal text and up to 16 headings, so that recruiters can quickly find the information they’re looking for.
 The key word here is legibility.